litoj/Enhanced-Faithcraft/README.md

 ## Config

-This pack has 4 variants for better performace or better looks of leaves, to change the version, go to `assets/minecraft/models/3d/version` and rename the version you want to 'current' A good tip: rename the previous version to the one absent, available versions are: `light`, `medium`, `heavy`, `extreme`
+This pack has 4 variants for better performace or better looks of leaves, to change the version, go to `assets/minecraft/models/3d/version` and rename the version you want to 'current'.
+Available are: `light`, `heavy`

 For more bushy leaves and more depth of wood logs use `heavy`.
 For a compromise of looks and performance use `medium`.